-On the 200th anniversary of the publication of Lord Byron's 'Don Juan', this display explores the remarkable story of an epic work.
+On the 200th anniversary of the publication of Lord Byron's 'Don Juan', this display explored the remarkable story of an epic work.

-Items from the John Murray Archive and our rare book collections reveal the controversy around the poem's publication, the reactions of its readers and the relationship between author and publisher.
-Runs from 18 April to 27 July.
+Items from the John Murray Archive and our rare book collections revealed the controversy around the poem's publication, the reactions of its readers and the relationship between author and publisher.
+Ran from 18 April to 27 July 2019.

 Lord Byron (1788-1824) was one of the most famous authors in Georgian Britain.
 The popularity of his works rested not only on his poetry, but also his celebrity status.